evgenyslab/labmanual/docs/python.rst

 	echo -e "${GREEN}Installing python packages...${NC}"
 	pip -q install -r requirements.txt
 	echo -e "${GREEN}Virtual Environment Install Complete! use 'source .venv/bin/activate' to enable!${NC}"

+SOME THOUGHTS about python wrapping:

+- when creating C++ cython wrapped application, should build be called followed by setup.py, or should setup.py do its own build?
+  I suspect the order of events will affect the library install... i.e. a static library might be correctly link, but shared might not.

+- I think all used libraries in c++ code need to be defined in setup.py's `library` list.

+- if a c++ cmake has shared library as part of the install, it needs to be installed into `/lib` for python to locate it.

+- Two possible use cases - C++ is installed for c++ library use, then python wrapping is added on top and installed into specific python environment, wherein python folder has its own cmakelist and is used as a subdirectory in c++ cmake list, OR C++ and python are treated separately, and python's setup.py calls the compilation itself (would work with static libs), in that case no c++ libraries are made available for C++ work.